stormasm/spanish/books/giovinazzo/chap07.md

 intente sacudirme la pelea con mi hermana, I tried to shake off the fight with my sister

 se dedicaba a mirarme. a cada rato me traia algo de comer o beber, he was looking at me. every now and then he brought me something to eat or drink.

+entonces fui yo la que se ruborizó, then I was the one who blushed.